We Live in Time

 “Yes.”

 “Her eyes are darted, it's as if she's looking directly at me.”
-Her eyes truly were incomprehensible to that of the human soul.
+Her eyes truly incomprehensible.
 Bloodshot, dilated, darkened.
-Whomever, what, ever created as such the epitome of such artistic nature held great knowledge of humankind itself, but also of passion.
+Whomever, whatever created her, held great knowledge of humankind itself, but also of passion.
 Intimacy.
 Love.
-Love this poor little girl standing alone within the chambers of a free gallery exhibition could not even begin to dream of comprehending.
+Love, this poor little girl, standing alone within the chambers of a free gallery exhibition could not even begin to dream of comprehending.
 Or so I thought.

 This young girl, in her flowered pink dress is one of the only people I have ever seen not just stare, but actually look directly at the painting on the opposite side of the room for more than that of five whole seconds.

 Chords, tubes, cables.
 Cuts, burns, marks.
 What a beautiful young soul.
-My heart aches for answers that I myself can not begin to fathom even asking.
+My heart aches for answers that I myself, cannot even begin to ask.
 Her eyes are filled with empathy, with happiness.
 Looking up she smiles at her mother.
 I see her tear ducts swell and nearly overflow, and yet she smiles back, with all the love this world has to offer.
-Love I have rejected and hated for all of my worthless life.
+Love I have rejected for all of my worthless life.

 I refuse to allow this story to end on such short notice.
-Perhaps, it's wrong to assume I have the free will to follow and watch the lives of a family already struck with hardship in the face of adversity.
-Perhaps, I can sympathize with myself and reason my only true goal of rationality is to feel something once more.
-To love again.
+Perhaps, it's wrong to assume I have the free will to follow and watch the lives of a family already struck with hardship.
+Perhaps, I can sympathise with myself and reason my only true goal is to feel something once more.

-In the parking lot, a small Camry, rusted and faded shares guilt of age with this small family of two.
-I watch as the mother places ever so gently her whole heart in the back, in the booster seat, adjacent to the windshield, cracking ever so slightly down the middle.
-Not a word spoke, and yet, I hear words and thoughts, flying about across the empty street like chants projected from a loudspeaker.
+In the parking lot, a small Camry, rusted and faded, shares its life with this small family of two.
+I watch as the mother places her whole heart gently in the back, in the booster seat, adjacent to the windshield, cracked slightly down the middle.
+Not a word is spoken, and yet, I hear words and thoughts, flying about across the empty street like chants projected from a loudspeaker.
 The engine roars to life and shudders.
 In the reflection I see the young girl laugh and smile, perhaps against something cheeky her mother said.
-How am I supposed to understand the love and happiness that I see when all I can comprehend is the pain and suffering that I imagine, but cannot recognise?
+How am I supposed to understand the love and happiness that I see when all I can comprehend is the pain?

-Is it wrong to yearn to feel love again even if that means invading someone's privacy?
 I once heard that ‘Love consists in this, that two solitudes protect and touch and greet each other.’
 I see this thought process in the love this mother has for her daughter.
-Not through force, but because this little girl in herself is the only thing keeping her alive, aside from the truth brushed under the side of the old carpet in the fact that she is dying.
+Not through force, but because this little girl in herself is the only thing keeping her alive, aside from the truth brushed under the side of the old carpet-the fact that she is dying.

-This home, similar to that of the old run down car in the driveway, shares the same sensation I felt in its guilt of age.
-Again, unbothered and carefree the two emerge laughing and giggling.
-Aware, but unbothered to that of the problems arising around them in everyday life.
+This home is similar to that of the old run down car in the driveway.
+Again, unbothered and carefree, the two emerge laughing and giggling.
+Aware, but unbothered by the problems arising around them in everyday life.
 The fleeting nature of the time once earned, now preserved in every living moment they share.
 Under a small brown rock the little girl reveals a key, likely for the front door of the house.
 She dances in circles with joy at such a mediocre discovery.
-Her mother laughs and claps her hands in the form of a tune, creating a rhythm the two enjoy for minutes on end.
-An everyday task, so minor and miniscule, so greatly impactful in the life of a girl making memories.
+Her mother laughs and claps her hands in the form of a tune, creating a rhythm the two enjoy a minutes.
+An everyday task, so minuscule, so greatly impactful in the life of a girl making memories.

 What I am yet to discover is that of the absence of the male architect.
 As the young girl trances in motion a Padlet drops from her left pocket.
 Without realising, she abandons the piece on her front porch, dashing inside from her mothers call to bake a cake.
 How riveting.